Computer Servers Custom Built or Bought from Vendor to Specification

 A telephone system within an enterprise that switches calls between enterprise users on local lines while allowing all users to share a certain number of external phone lines.

 Enables the end point’s PBX to send and receive calls via Internet.
-As SIP is applied for the signalling protocol for multiple real-time application, SIP trunk is able to control voice, video and messaging applications.
+As SIP is applied for the signaling protocol for multiple real-time application, SIP trunk is able to control voice, video and messaging applications.

 Direct Inward Dialing (DID)